nathmo/Quartz64_NAS/README.md

 the total for the hardware is in the 200-1000 $ range ( the drive are expensive. if you have them aldready you can stay bellow the 250 $)

-cut one of the molex stub yellow and black cable ( 12V = yellow, 0V = black) and stip the insulation then screw inside the terminal.(double check the polarity if you dont want to destroy your board)
+cut one of the molex stub yellow and black cable ( 12V = yellow, 0V = black) and strip the insulation then screw inside the terminal.(double check the polarity if you dont want to destroy your board)

 ![image](https://user-images.githubusercontent.com/15912256/217092063-86f65d51-33b1-45c6-a2d3-39b7dbd8e005.png)

 # Setup